tdkhl/Garry-s-Mod-GMOD-ContentOptimizer/README.md

 You should always make a copy of your content before using the tool.
 In case the optimization corrupt the file, you always have a backup.

+Une fois le processus achevé, supprimez tous les fichiers .png qui ont étés crées à l'instant, de votre content.

+Once the process done, delete all the .png files which were created now, from your folder.

+# A ne pas oublier une fois utilisé / Don't forget this when you finished using it

+Une fois le processus achevé, supprimez tous les fichiers .png qui ont étés crées à l'instant, de votre content.

+Once the process done, delete all the .png files which were created now, from your folder.

 # Example